zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 It is possible to temporarily reduce this with Alcohol, but this will introduce further side effects that will reduce the situation even further.
 If you find yourself in a situation like this, it is best to get away and come back better prepared after you have de-stressed.

 Stress is added to your player whenever you get hit.
 If you can avoid getting hit completely, you will not generate any stress.
 You can reduce stress by drinking alcohol, eating a warm meal, sleeping in a safe space, petting a dog, playing music, fishing, etc. Read the full mod page for Stress and Fear to see what other options exist to manage stress, and get to know the Fear mechanic.
 Make sure to keep on top of your stress levels!

+## Perform Jumping and Swimming attacks

+With "BFCO - Attack Behavior Framework" in the list, you are able to perform jumping attacks, and swimming attacks!

+- If you CLICK **LEFT-CLICK** while in the air shortly after jumping, you will perform a light jump attack.
+- If you HOLD **LEFT-CLICK** while in the air shortly after jumping, you will perform a jumping power attack.

+Swimming attacks are basic, and can be performed while in a swimming state with a left-click.

+The jump attack alone opens up numerous scenarios in combat, and the swim attacks allow you to get at those pesky Slaughterfish, along with attacking other aquatic monsters.

 ## Equip your armor, weapons, and magic with LamasTinyHUD and Wheeler